USFWS/secas/_posts/2024-07-26-Working-for-wildlife-How-SECAS-is-helping-states-and-territories-with-their-SWAPs.md

   alt: >-
     Man stands at podium presenting next to a screen showing maps of Tennessee, one of which is the purple priorities of the Southeast Conservation Blueprint.
   caption: >-
     TN Wildlife Resources Agency explores using the Southeast Conservation Blueprint in their 2025 SWAP update.
+Photo by Ricky Martini with Walnut House event venue, used with permission.
   headerClass: light-text
   float: right
 ---